codewitch-honey-crisis/clasp/README.md

 Note that sending multiple different types of expressions requires the ability to do method overloading in your wrappers, so `<%= ... %>` can only handle a single type of data, otherwise it's C++ only.

-You'll probably need some sort of method to send chunked data over a socket.
+As mentioned, you'll probably need some sort of method to send chunked data over a socket.
 Here's an example for the ESP-IDF.
 You'll use this with the expr method to convert expressions in `<%=` `%>` to strings and send them over the wire.

 ```cpp